alanbaugher/esxi_kickstart_with_iso/README.md

 6) Confirm when ESXi installation screen displays a message should appears that the script install is progressing (with no errors).
    - There should be no required interactive effort, e.g. password, hostname, network questions.

+7) Use ssh (putty) to access the ESXi host as root.

+8) Use a browser to access the ESXi UI as root.